Upadacitinib

 • tell your doctor if you are breastfeeding.
 You should not breastfeed during your treatment with upadacitinib and for 6 days after your final dose.

 • tell your doctor if you have recently received or are scheduled to receive any vaccinations.
-If you need any vaccinations, you may have to receive the vaccinations and then wait some time before beginning your treatment with upadacitinib.
+If you need any vaccinations, you may have to receive the vaccinations before beginning your treatment.
 Do not have any vaccinations during your treatment without talking to your doctor.

 • you should know that some people may see something that looks like a tablet (whole tablet or tablet pieces) in their stool.
 If this happens, it could mean that you did not get your complete dose of medication.
 Call your doctor if you see a whole tablet or tablet pieces in your stool.